simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Shared - multiple tenants use the server
     - Dedicated - part of server, but no one else can use other parts of server
     - Dedicated Host - whole server
+- Placement Groups
+    - No cost for creating PGs
+    - Name of PG must be account level unique
+    - Spread PGs
+        - Can only have 7 running instances per AZ
+    - Cluster PGs
+        - Must be in same AZ
 - Deployment Steps
     - Pick AMI
     - Pick Type (Size, etc.)